tabaddor/av-swe-guide/contributing.md

 First time contributors are very much welcome!
 Please look for the `good first issue` label which can be found [here](https://github.com/tabaddor/av-guide/labels/good%20first%20issue)!

 ## Our Vision :eyeglasses: ##
-Subject to change, but, we want to become the ultiamte, free, ever-growing resource for computer science students and software engineers to develop foundational skills when working on autonomous systems. :sunglasses::v:
+Subject to change, but, we want to become the ultimate, free, ever-growing resource for computer science students and software engineers to develop foundational skills when working on autonomous systems. :sunglasses::v:

 ## Style Guides ##
 Lorem Ipsum Dolor.
 Update soon.